 People with autism have other symptoms like poor social skills, poor emotional skills, difficulties or delays in communication, or restricted interests.
 Sensory overload can be part of the difficulties for an autistic person.

 So the senses and sensory experience can add to anxiety.
 But going to sensory-friendly events or places helps.
-So does choosing sensory-friendly providers or products.
+So choose sensory-friendly providers or products.
 In particular, that helps people whose anxiety is made worse by what they experience from their senses.
 And people with autism, who are also more likely to experience anxiety can have sensory differences.
-Again, choosing sensory-friendly can help ease sensory overload when that is a problem for the autistic person.
+Again, choosing sensory-friendly environments and experiences can help ease sensory overload when that is a problem for the autistic person.